VeoliaUKI/veolia-uki-iot-pki/README.md

 Perform the following steps each time there is a need to generate a new Issuer CA.

 ### Create Issuer CA Directories
+Execute the following commands to create the Issuer CA directories.
 ```
 mkdir -p ca/<issuer-name>-ca/private ca/<issuer-name>-ca/db crl/<issuer-name>-ca certs/<issuer-name>-ca
 chmod 700 ca/<issuer-name>-ca/private